-With a viewport size of 320 × 256 px, the "Sign in" and "Contact us" forms do not reflow correctly.
-Input fields and related form controls are partially obscured and require horizontal scrolling.
+With a viewport size of 320 × 256px, the forms do not reflow correctly.
+Input fields and related form controls are partially obscured and require horizontal scrolling while other elements become overlapped and unreadable.

-Fails 1.4.10 Reflow (level AA)
+1.4.10 Reflow (level AA)

 For people with low vision, enlarged text with reflow enables reading.
 Enlargement enables perception of characters, while reflow enables tracking or following along lines of text, including getting from the end of one line to the beginning of the next line.
 The need of scrolling in both directions significantly increases the effort required to read for screen magnification users.